-As at December 31, 2012, the Company had working capital (excess of current assets over current liabilities) of \$816,127 (September 30, 2012 - \$994,068).
+As at March 31, 2013, the Company had working capital (excess of current assets over current liabilities) of \$733,638 (September 30, 2012 - \$994,068).

 The Company has a relationship with Pilot Gold USA, Inc. a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot") at its Kinsley Mountain property (Note 6.)
-Pilot has acquired a 51% interest in the Kinsley Mountain Property by incurring an aggregate US\$1.18 million in exploration expenditures, this milestone was achieved by Pilot in March 2012.
-Pilot had a second option to acquire an additional 14% interest in the property by incurring an additional US\$3 million in exploration expenditures within 5 years of meeting the initial expenditure requirement.
-In February 2013, Pilot notified the Company (collectively, the "Parties") it increased its interest to 65% by having met the second option expenditure requirement described above (Note 11).
-As a result of Pilot having achieved this milestone, the Company will have an obligation to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
+Pilot has acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in exploration expenditures, the Company was notified this milestone was achieved by Pilot in February 2013.
+The Company will have an obligation (Note 11) to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
 The formation of a joint venture is pending.
-Exploration plans and budget for 2013 have not yet been finalized.
-The Company intends to fund these quarterly Cash Calls with outside capital.
+The formation of a joint venture and exploration plans and budget for 2013 have not yet been finalized pending the finalization of the joint venture agreement.
+The Company intends to fund any future quarterly Cash Calls with outside capital.
 There is no assurance the Company will be able to raise this capital.